SensoringJournalism/HackCurriculumMiniClasses/2_temperature/arduino_temp.md

 **STEP 3**

-Take a longer red jumper wire and plug one end into the positive channel, the other into the 5V pin on the Arduino board.
+Take the longer red jumper wire and plug one end into the positive channel, the other into the 5V pin on the Arduino board.

 ![arduino-temp-2](../images/arduino-temp-2.jpg)

 **STEP 4**

-Take a long jumper wire of a color other than black or red (I used yellow for contrast) and plug it into row 2, in a pin near to the sensor.
-Plug the other end of the jumper into Pin 5.
+Take a long jumper wire of another color other than black or red (I used yellow for contrast) and plug it into row 2, in a pin near to the sensor.
+Plug the other end of the jumper into Pin 5 on the Arduino.

 **STEP 5**